SE2Dev/CoD-Sense/README.md

 # CoD-Sense

-### Syntax highlighting and Intellisense support for Call of Duty's GSC and CSC formats in VSCode
+### Syntax highlighting and Intellisense support for Call of Duty scripts in VSCode